isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Lease file cleanup is performed by a separate process (in the background) to avoid a performance impact on the server process.
-To avoid conflicts between two processes both using the same lease files, the LFC process starts with Kea opening a new lease file; the actual LFC process operates on the lease file that is no longer used by the server.
+To avoid conflicts between two processes using the same lease files, the LFC process starts with Kea opening a new lease file; the actual LFC process operates on the lease file that is no longer used by the server.
 There are also other files created as a side effect of the